dPenedo/martzianos/README.md

-This is Martizianos War, a space invaders style game project made using Python and Pygame library.
+This is Martizianos War, a space invaders-style game project made using Python and Pygame library.
 It's a work in progress and I'll be upgrading it and adding new features.

 ![Screenshot](./img/screenshot.png)

 ## Features

- - Use Left Arrow and Right Arrow keys to move Spaceship
+ - Use the Left Arrow and Right Arrow keys to move Spaceship
  - Use the Space Bar to shoot your enemies
  - You can Mute music with 'm' key and play it with 'p' key
  - Use Escape key to exit game
- - If you loose, yo can press space bar key to restart
+ - If you lose, yo can press space bar key to restart

 ## Requirements: